✨🎤 The CyberCup Show returns on 13 February 2026!

 Engagement Mechanics

-• Local prize distribution (goodies, internal recognition)
+• Local prize giveaways (goodies, internal recognition)

-• Creation of a group "hall of fame" for top scores
+• Creation of a "group hall of fame" for top scores

-🎯 TAKEAWAY FOR CSOs
+🎯 LESSON FOR CISOs

 Why This Model Works for the Industry